Suorgund/Open-pit-marble-mining/README.md

-All the source codes and data are currently being organized and will be accessible shortly.
+All source code and data are currently being organized and will be uploaded and made accessible shortly.